mushfiqur47/flash/docs/Libraries-and-Services.md

   - `server_signature` : String containing the server version and virtual host name which are added to server-generated pages, if enabled.
   - `document_root` : The document root directory under which the current script is executing, as defined in the server's configuration file.

+**Path Information**

+  - `uri` : The URI which was given in order to access this page; for instance, '/index.html'.
+  - `request_uri` : The URI which was given in order to access this page; for instance, '/index.html'.
+  - `url` : absolute URL of current request.
+  - `path` : path of current request.
+  - `path_info` : path of current request with query string.

   **Request Information**

   - `is_secure` : TRUE if the current request is https.